This website is intended for healthcare professionals only.

 When each of the outcomes were analysed separately, only hospitalisation for heart failure was significantly lower (HR = 0.78, 95% CI 0.62 – 0.97) in those prescribed a SGLT-2i.

 Based on these findings, the authors concluded that first-line treatment of type 2 diabetes with SGLT-2i or metformin was associated with a similar risk of adverse cardiovascular outcomes although SGLT-2i use was linked to a lower risk of hospitalisation and mortality due to heart failure.
-However, the called for a randomised trial to provide more robust evidence to confirm these findings.
+However, they called for a randomised trial to provide more robust evidence to confirm these findings.

 Citation